Pustiu/Nordic-T/index.md

 # The Nordic Transparency Model for Analysis
-The Nordic Transparency Model, Nordic-T for short, is an open open research model of the Nordic Electrical Power System built on high accuracy, transparent sources gathered from its Transmission System Operators: Fingrid - Finland, Energinet - Denmark, Statnett - Norway and Svenska kraftnät - Sweden.
+The Nordic Transparency Model, <em>Nordic-T for short</em>, is an open open research model of the Nordic Electrical Power System built on high accuracy, transparent sources gathered from its Transmission System Operators: Fingrid - Finland, Energinet - Denmark, Statnett - Norway and Svenska kraftnät - Sweden.

 It is created as part of the research project at NTNU.